 People always ask Steve, “How did you get involved in neural prosthetics?”
 When he was at UC Berkeley he was designing tunable semiconductor lasers.
 One day for journal club he was assigned the task of comparing the light detecting ability of the eye to that of a silicon photo detector.
 While researching this question, he became fascinated by what the eye could do, and wanted to know why there weren’t any artificial eyes in clinical use.
 Of course, the main problem is that it’s hard to plug them in!
 Long after his assignment ended he was staying up nights reading about nerve electrical interfaces.
 At some point, it dawned on him that if this is what he was doing for fun, it’s probably what he should be doing for research.
 He approached his advisor about his decision, and the rest is history.

-Steve Chase will be speaking about how he uses brain-computer interfaces to address questions around the limits of our learning, flexibility of our brain and what different things a group of neurons can do.
+Steve Chase spoke about how he uses brain-computer interfaces to address questions around the limits of our learning, flexibility of our brain and what different things a group of neurons can do.

 Molly Wright Steenson is a designer, writer, and speaker whose work focuses on the intersection of design, architecture, and artificial intelligence.
 She is the author of the book Architectural Intelligence: How Designers and Architects Created the Digital Landscape (MIT Press, Fall 2017), which traces architecture’s collaborations with AI over 50 years and how they poured the foundation for digital design.
 A UX pioneer who has worked with the web since its earliest days, Dr. Steenson is an associate professor at Carnegie Mellon University’s School of Design and holds a PhD in architecture from Princeton University.